rasp8erries/multiblox-cs/README.md

 ![ms-sec-1](/images/ms-security-1.png)![ms-sec-2](/images/ms-security-2.png)

-Then its probably because you did not "Unblock" the zip file before extracting.
+And it is happening probably because you did not "Unblock" the zip file before extracting.

+**BUT BY ALL MEANS GO AHEAD AND VIRUS SCAN THE ZIP FILE**

+*(I would too, not offended, lol)*

+*You can always clone the repository and build the code yourself if you want to be safe! ;)*

 Go to properties on the release zip file, check "Unblock", and click OK.